Tomax and Xamot: Sunbow

 Tomax and Xamot are first introduced in the G.I.
 Joe miniseries "Pyramid of Darkness".
 They appear as the commanders of the Crimson Guard, as well as the heads of Extensive Enterprises.
 Unlike the comics, the twins in the cartoon were often cagey, self-interested, and eager to seize power for themselves, although they garner little support from other Cobra members and their attempts are usually quashed by Cobra Commander.
 They share a psychic link, and feel one another's pain, which the Joes use to their advantage several times in battle.
 When the two are together and speaking, they speak in tandem, often finishing each other's sentences.

 At the beginning of the second season, Tomax and Xamot join Doctor Mindbender and Destro in creating Serpentor, also having grown tired of Cobra Commander's failures.
 But as soon as Serpentor is brought to life and orders his attack and invasion of the United States, Tomax and Xamot are the first to point out the sheer impossibility of such an attack.
 Their objections are quickly silenced when Serpentor begins to throttle them.

-In the un-produced third season of the original Sunbow/Marvel series, Tomax and Xamot were planned to be the season's main villains, with most of Cobra-La and the Cobra Organization being destroyed at the end of the film.
+In the un-produced third season of the original Sunbow/Marvel series, Tomax and Xamot were planned to be the season's main villains, with most of Cobra-La and the Cobra Organization being destroyed.
 Tomax and Xamot would then form a new criminal organization known as "the Coil" to fight against the Joes.
 This season never went into production due to the abrupt cancellation of the series by Hasbro.

 In the cartoon, Tomax was voiced by Corey Burton and Xamot by Michael Bell.